This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 II.
 More Rhode Island Alcohol Laws

 On-premise sale is legal until 2 a.m.
 Off-premise sale is legal from 9 a.m. to 10 p.m.
 Monday.
-Local laws can reduce the legal hours of sale.
+However, local laws can reduce the legal hours of sale.

-The Rhode Island Liquor Liability Act requires commercial alcohol servers to serve it responsibly.
+The Rhode Island Liquor Liability Act requires commercial alcohol servers to do so responsibly.
 If they don’t, they’re responsible for any resulting damages.
 These can include

-Those harmed by intoxicated customers can sue the business.
+Those harmed by intoxicated customers can sue the business that sold to them.
 Family members of anyone killed by the customer can also sue.
 Sometimes even the negligently-served customer can sue the business.

 It’s illegal to advertise happy hours in Rhode Island.
 Nor may they begin until 6 p.m.